ntch2000/web-api-code-quiz/README.md

 - shows list of initials of players and their scores
 - has a go back button and a clear scores button

+incorrect answers subtract timer by -15s

+correct/incorrect prompts only stay on screen for about 1 second